McFadden-S/McFadden-S.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our passive recovery paper has been accepted to the ARTMAN workshop co-located with ACSAC.
+Passive recovery paper accepted at the ARTMAN workshop co-located with ACSAC.